theobori/nixpkgs-lib/README.md

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

 This GitHub repository is a fun project whose aim is to implement in [Python](https://www.python.org/) the `lib` part of [Nixpkgs](https://github.com/NixOS/nixpkgs), more precisely the logic part.
 All functions implemented as part of the Nixpkgs library are [curryfied](https://en.wikipedia.org/wiki/Currying).
-As far as `builtins` functions are concerned, only those required by `lib` will be added to the module, and they will only be available through `lib`, i.e. `nixpkgs_lib_python`.
+As far as `builtins` functions are concerned, only those required by `lib` will be added to the module, and they will only be available through `lib`, i.e. `nixpkgs_lib`.

 ## Implementation progress: 98.53% (67 / 68)